EMERGENCY FOOD & SHELTER PROGRAM

-These counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties:
+The following counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties:

 The selection was made by a National Board that is chaired by the U.S. Department of Homeland Security’s Federal Emergency Management Agency and consists of representatives from American Red Cross, Catholic Charities, USA, National Council of the Churches of Christ in the USA, The Jewish Federations of North America, The Salvation Army, and United Way Worldwide.
 The Local Board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.

-A Local Board will determine how the funds awarded to Brazos, Grimes and Leon county are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
+A Local Board will determine how the funds awarded to each county are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
 EFSP was created in 1983 to supplement and expand the work of local social service agencies, both nonprofit and governmental, to help people with economic emergencies (not disaster-related [i.e., fires of any kind, floods, tornadoes, etc.] emergencies).
 Therefore, EFSP funds are not to be used to provide economic assistance for circumstances that are the immediate result of a disaster situation.
 The Local Board is responsible for recommending agencies to receive these funds and any additional funds made available under this phase of the program.

-The application period is closed.
+The application period for Phase 38 is CLOSED.

-Acceptable forms of submission are electronic (emailed to email@example.com), faxed to 979-696-4490, or mailed/hand delivered to the address below.
+Acceptable forms of submission are electronic (emailed to email@example.com), faxed to 979-696-4490 or mailed/hand delivered to the address below.

 1716 Briarcrest Drive, Suite 155